manusmccolgan816/manusmccolgan816/README.md

 * Java
 * C#
 * Kotlin
+* SQL
+* MongoDB
-* Android Studio
+* Android Dev

 ## I'm Learning
-* 📱Android App Development
-* 👾NoSQL Databases and Data Warehousing
+* 🌐Web development

 ## I'm Working On
-I'm creating a workout tracking and training cycle planning Android app called LightWeight for my Honours Project.
+Having submitted my Honours Project, which is a workout tracking and planning Android app, I am now refactoring and adding to the app to submit it on the Play Store.

 ## Recent Modules Taken
+4th Year:

+👉Computer Security and Networks

+👉Artificial Intelligence (mostly optimisation algorithms)

+👉Android App Development

+👉NoSQL Databases and Data Warehousing

 3rd Year:

 👉Operating Systems Concurrency and Distribution